 Patent defects are generally obvious problems that basically anyone could identify.
 Often, these issues generally arise immediately after construction is completed.

 Latent defects are not so obvious and can be difficult for most people to quickly identify.
 It may take a professional eye to see that there is an issue.
-For instance, a floor that has a slope to it would be defective, but depending on the type of defect, may not be clear to the average person.
 In some cases, a professional may not be able to identify the problem for some time.
 Some defects may not arise until time has passed–-sometimes months or even years.

 Patent and latent defects are important when trying to cure the defect and submitting claims to insurance.
 Knowing the difference can help pinpoint the problem and develop a plan to correct it.